 Now, imagine how the maestro might respond if you kept all the players the same, but gave them new instruments and sheet music.
 And then demanded that they perform a concert that very night.
 Chaos would likely ensue as the orchestra attempted to restore order to the well-oiled machine.
 There would need to be additional rehearsals to master the new movements.
 Undoubtedly, the players would groan and complain about the changes, until they, too, became second nature.

-And that’s basically what’s going on in your body when you travel far away from your home time zone.
+That’s basically what’s going on in your body when you travel far away from your home time zone.
 The interior mechanics get thrown way out of whack, leaving you feeling foggy and discombobulated.

 If you’re a New Yorker visiting Tokyo, for example, your internal clock will still be using Eastern Standard Time cues when you first arrive, even though you’re quite literally 14 hours ahead in Japan Standard Time.
 That’s why you might feel sleepy while the folks around you are up and ready to start the day or why you might want to devour a four-course meal at two in the morning.